Marthin Steyn, Technical Lead

 The rise of subscription models

-There is a switch from ownership to usership that is realized through subscription commerce and does not stop at films or books. rb2 has a lot of experience with the development of subscription models and in this blog we share our insights.
+There is a switch from ownership to usership that is realized through subscription commerce and does not stop at films or books. rb2 has a lot of experience with the

 Subscription commerce is hot.
 More and more consumers are opting for the convenience of a subscription model when it comes to purchasing commonly used goods and services.
 This is an interesting opportunity for companies to tap into new customer groups and to develop new revenue models.
 And, by extension, of course generate more revenue.
 For example, the revenue of companies with a subscription type rose almost five times faster in the past year than companies without a subscription type.